-Česká pojišťovna a.s. is governed by the Board of Directors (the 'Board').
+Česká pojišťovna a.s. is governed by the Board of Directors (the "Board").
 The Board is responsible for the performance and strategy of the Company.
-Governance requirements are largely set by regulatory and legal requirements.
-Members of the Board are responsible within the following field of competencies:
+Governance requirements are largely set through regulatory and legal requirements.
+Members of the Board are responsible within the following fields of competencies: